 Before we start speculating about Prime Day 2019, it’s important to look back on Amazon’s past Prime Day’s as indicators of what to expect this year.

-We asked our team of Amazon experts about some of the surprising outcomes from last-years Prime Day, you can read their thoughts below.
+We asked our team of Amazon experts about some of the surprising outcomes from last year’s Prime Day.
+Read their thoughts below.

 Sellers need to keep these 3 things in mind:

-- Make sure your advertising campaigns & budgets are optimized – the increased search traffic on Prime Day will cause you to spend through your budget faster than normal.
+- Make sure your advertising campaigns and budgets are optimized.
+The increased search traffic on Prime Day will cause you to spend through your budget faster than normal.

-- Make sure your campaign bids are optimized – a lot of sellers increase bids & budgets for Prime Day which means CPCs will go up.
+- Make sure your campaign bids are optimized.
+A lot of sellers increase bids and budgets for Prime Day which means CPCs will go up.

 On Prime Day, more people shop on Amazon than on Black Friday and Cyber Monday, so you will want to adjust for the increases in traffic.
 On top of running Prime Day lightning deals, I would increase your usual advertising budgets by at least 25–50%, especially if you are running deals.
 Without increasing your advertising budgets, you risk your ads getting shut off due to lack of budget, and you don’t want to risk losing sales

 For sellers, BE PREPARED.
 Have a dedicated budget set for advertising during Prime Day, increase bids and focus on top-selling ASINs.
 If not already in place, I would also suggest utilizing the Dynamic Bidding Strategies and Placement modifiers, though this could be pretty pricey.
 Have Lightning Deals in place, but if you’re too late to the game for a Lightning Deal or are ineligible, coupons will be a seller’s best friend especially with the influx of customers that we typically see for this event.